 Finally, would my resolutions post even be valid if I didn’t include at least one travel-related goal?
 I have restless feet and few things upset me more than knowing I don’t have any trips planned.
 Since I managed to tick off my lifelong dream of visiting New York in 2019, I’ve been on a travel high and I want to keep exploring the world.
 I would love to go on at least 5 trips in 2020, no matter how big or small.
 One thing I find we often seem to neglect while dreaming up distant travel destinations is visiting the places that are practically on our doorstep.
 There are many beautiful Polish cities I haven’t seen yet and I’ve been feeling inspired to change that in the coming years.

 What is your approach to setting New Year’s resolutions?
 Do they motivate you to stay on track or do you see them as a source of unnecessary pressure?
-And if you’re just like me, what goals did you set yourself for 2020?
+And if you’re just like me, what goals did you set for yourself?
 I’d love to hear!